Superabsorbent Polymer Supply During 2022 and Beyond

 increasing weekly in spot markets.
 Also SAP production capacity in

 capacity.
-New capacities slated to come on in 2010 will add less
+Newer capacities slated to come on in 2022 will add less

-than 10% new SAP capacity to the region.
+than 5% of new SAP capacity to the region.
 Plus, there are production

 problems on the horizon with nearly all Asian makers shutting down